nikitaapraj/weather-api/weather-api-docs/hourly-weekly-forecast.md

 * `relativeHumidity`:
     * `unitCode`: Measurement unit for relative humidity.
     * `value`: Value for relative humidity.
-* `windSpeed`: Range of the windspeed.
+* `windSpeed`: Windspeed forecast for the hour.
 * `windDirection`: Direction of the windspeed in one or two letter code.
 For example, `E` for East.
 * `icon`: URL for the relevant weather icon.
 * `shortForecast`: Short description of the weather forecast.
 * `detailedForecast`: Detailed description of the weather forecast.
+This may be empty for hourly forecast.